Relativistic density-functional theory based on effective quantum electrodynamics: Density-functional theory based on effective quantum electrodynamics

 where the vacuum-polarization density is

-where the last equality follows from Eqs.~(\ref{n1cvpn1vp}) and (\ref{ncvp}).
-Equations~(\ref{KSeq})-(\ref{nKSvp}) have the same form as for the KS scheme based on renormalized QED~\cite{EngMulSpeDre-INC-95,EngDre-INC-96,Eng-INC-02,EngDre-BOOK-11} except that we did not take into account any renormalization counterterms and that the present functional $E_\Hxc[n]$ is associated with the effective Coulomb or Coulomb+Breit two-particle interaction.
+where the last equality follows from Eqs.~(\ref{n1cvpn1vp}) and (\ref{ncvp}) (see also Ref.~\cite{Sau-TALK-06}).
+Equations~(\ref{KSeq})-(\ref{nKSvp}) have a similar form as for the KS scheme based on renormalized QED~\cite{EngMulSpeDre-INC-95,EngDre-INC-96,Eng-INC-02,EngDre-BOOK-11} except that we did not take into account any renormalization counterterms and that the present functional $E_\Hxc[n]$ is associated with the effective Coulomb or Coulomb+Breit two-particle interaction.
+The fact that $E_\Hxc[n]$ is a functional of the density makes the potential $v_\Hxc(\vec{r})$ local in space and diagonal in terms of spinor indices.
+This is unlike in HF theory where the corresponding potential would be both nonlocal in space and non-diagonal in terms of spinor indices.